-Founded as a “Renaissance choir,” Blue Heron might be more accurately described as a 21st-century vocal ensemble that mostly sings music composed between 1400 and 1600.
-These dates, conveniently round and memorable, encompass what is usually taught as the Renaissance in music history classes, a huge period extending from the birthdates of John Dunstable and Guillaume Du Fay to the beginnings of opera and the widespread adoption of basso continuo.
+Founded as a “Renaissance choir,” Blue Heron is more accurately described as a 21st-century vocal ensemble that mostly sings music composed between 1400 and 1600.
+These dates, conveniently round and memorable, encompass what is usually taught as the Renaissance in music history classes, a huge period extending from the birthdates of John Dunstaple and Guillaume Du Fay to the beginnings of opera and the widespread adoption of basso continuo.
 Whether the enormous quantity of music composed within these two centuries actually belongs to a coherent and distinguishable “musical Renaissance” is a matter of considerable debate, to say the least.
 Whatever one’s answer to that question, however, it is beyond argument that these were golden years for polyphonic vocal music.
 There is such a wealth of wonderful music from this period that one can easily wander off from the few well-trodden main paths and still find more than enough fantastic music to last an ensemble’s lifetime, and it gives us great pleasure to find music that is seldom sung and less often heard live but that has the power to make a person sit up and listen.
 Some of this music is lesser-known work by well-known composers, and some of it is music by composers even specialists don’t know.
 And sometimes we like to sing famous pieces, too!

 Advancing further into the sixteenth century, we have explored Spanish music between about 1500 and 1600, including music sung in New Spain, and presented what we believe to be North American premieres of several works by Cristóbal de Morales and Francisco Guerrero that were rediscovered and edited by the Australian musicologist and conductor Michael Noone (Boston College, Ensemble Plus Ultra).
 We have sung Victoria’s famous Requiem, a mass by Alonso Lobo based on a motet by Guerrero, and numerous songs by Spanish composers, many anonymous.
-Our program “Song of Songs / Songs of love” presents sacred works setting verses from the Biblical Song alongside secular songs of love and loss; the most recent version of the program, performed at the Berkeley Early Music Festival and in New York City as well as on our series in Cambridge, also featured an actress declaiming portions of the Song, in a modern translation more faithful to the Hebrew original, and poems by Lope de Vega and others.
+Our program “Song of Songs / Songs of love” presents sacred works setting verses from the Biblical Song alongside secular songs of love and loss; the program, performed at the 2012 Berkeley Early Music Festival and in New York City as well as on our series in Cambridge, featured an actress declaiming portions of the Song, in a modern translation faithful to the Hebrew original, and poems by Lope de Vega and others.

-The ensemble has performed very early music (organa by the 12th-century French composer Perotinus), very recent music (new works by Elliott Gyger), and more, including the complete Eighth Book of Madrigals by Luca Marenzio at an international Marenzio conference at Harvard University in April 2006, and, in 2013-14, a program of madrigals setting texts from Petrarch’s Canzoniere.
-Like our Song of Songs program, the Petrarch program incorporated an actor reading poetic texts.
+The ensemble has performed very early music (organa by the 12th-century French composer Perotinus), very recent music (new works by Elliott Gyger), and more, including a production of Guillaume de Machaut’s Remede de Fortune, Gabriel Fauré’s Requiem in its original orchestration (a collaboration with the chamber orchestra A Far Cry), and Le Cantiques des cantiques by the mid-20th-century French composer Jean-Yves Daniel-Lesur.
 In 2014 Blue Heron recorded a CD of music to accompany the book Capturing Music: The Story of Notation by Thomas Forrest Kelly.
 The selections include plainchant, organa by Leonin and Perotin, 13th-century motets, 14th-century songs by Machaut, Senleches, and Cordier, and more.

 As for what a “choir” might be, see Performance practice.